 There are 3 reasons why kicking on your side is very good for your freestyle:

-1) You become accustomed to being on your side, making rotation more comfortable in your full stroke.
+1) You become accustomed to being on your side, this makes rotation more comfortable in your full stroke.
 Good rotation adds power and efficiency to your swimming.

 This setup position is great for improving your catch and feel for the water - increasing your propulsion for the same effort.
 Don't underestimate how important this setup position is if you want to swim faster!